needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 ## Automatic XR loading

-By default, XR Plug-in Management intializes automatically and starts your XR environment when the application loads.
+By default, XR Plug-in Management initializes automatically and starts your XR environment when the application loads.
 At runtime, this happens immediately before the first Scene loads.
 In Play mode, this happens immediately after the first Scene loads, but before `Start` is called on your GameObjects.
 In both scenarios, XR should be set up before calling the MonoBehaviour [Start](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) method, so you should be able to query the state of XR in the `Start` method of your GameObjects.

 If you want to start XR on a per-Scene basis (for example, to start in 2D and transition into VR), follow these steps: